Domestic Abuse professionals working together across Coventry

 This website is a resource to support and help connect professionals working across Coventry.

-Relationships Coventry and Warwickshire is pleased to share that Make a Change will be opening to referrals for Coventry residents aged over 18yrs from 1st September.
+Relationships Coventry and Warwickshire’s Make a Change service is open to referrals for Coventry residents aged over 18yrs.
 Make a Change provides free, non-judgemental support for people over 18yrs concerned they may be using harmful behaviour and who want to make positive changes.
-This will replace Choose2Change.
+This replaces Choose2Change.

 Are you working in Warwickshire?